onlygib/yaml-to-cfg/README.md

 To do this, in the repo root I run:
 ```
 # Args are from above.
-First arg is yaml path, second arg is cfg path; source, target.
+First arg is yaml path, second arg is cfg path
 python3 . \
   <path-redacted>/code/edu/gcp-infrastructure-templates/apps/accountentryservice/staging/patch-deployment.yaml \
   <path-redacted>/code/edu/accountmanagementservice/env/cfg/beta1.cfg